 The DF Studio Approvals UI provides information about the approval status of assets that have been distributed using Approval Messengers.
 (For more details, see DF Studio Approvals UI.)

 When approvals are reset, the approval status indicator in the background of an asset’s card will be reset to its default state (no color).
 Accordingly, any recipients of Approval Messengers who were listed in the Approval Status section of the Asset Inspector’s Info tab will be removed.
+As noted above, any future approvals created or submitted through the same Messengers will be ignored by the Approvals UI.

 However, if any Approval Messengers are in “pending” state at the time approvals are reset, they will remain in that condition, since no approval decision has yet been submitted.
 In this case, the approval status indicator will display a yellow background, and any recipients whose Approval Messengers are unsubmitted will remain in the Approval Status section of the Asset Inspector.